Interesting and Surprising Facts About the Human Skeleton

 The Hyoid Bone

 - The hyoid bone has a horseshoe shape.
-It's located in the front of the neck between the lower jaw and the larynx.
+It's located in the neck between the lower jaw (mandible) and the larynx.

 - Unlike nearly all other bones, the hyoid bone isn't connected to another bone.
 It's held in place by muscles.